+SUBJECT ENTRY CRITERIA ADDITIONAL NOTES Sixth Form Entry Criteria - 5 GCSEs at Grade 4-9 including Maths and English.
+Students who do not secure a Grade 4 In GCSE English and Maths will be able to retake those alongside their chosen Sixth Form courses.
+Accountancy General Sixth Form Entry Art and Design Grade 5 in GCSE Art & Design (if studied) Biology Grade 7 in GCSE Biology or 7/7 in Double Award Science and 6 in GCSE Mathematics Business Studies A Merit or grade 5 in GCSE Business Studies (if studied) and 5 in both GCSE English and Mathematics No requirement to have studied Business previously.
+Cannot be studied with Economics Chemistry Grade 7 in GCSE Chemistry or 7/7 in Double Award Science and 6 in GCSE Mathematics Computing Grade 5 in GCSE Computing or ICT (if studied) and 6 in GCSE Mathematics No requirement to have studied Computing previously DT - Product Design Grade 5 in GCSE Product Design or Art Drama and Theatre Studies Grade 5 in GCSE Drama Economics Grade 6 in GCSE Mathematics and Grade 5 in English Language or English Literature No requirement to have studied Economics previously.
+Cannot be studied with Business English Literature Grade 6 in GCSE English Literature and 6 in GCSE English Language Environmental Science General Sixth Form Entry French Grade 6 in GCSE French Geography Grade 6 in GCSE Geography

 SUBJECT ENTRY CRITERIA ADDITIONAL NOTES

-Sixth Form Entry Criteria - 5 GCSEs at Grade 4-9 including Maths and English.
-Students who do not secure a Grade 4 In GCSE English and Maths will be able to retake those alongside their chosen Sixth Form courses.

-Art and Design Grade 5 in GCSE Art & Design (if studied) Biology Grade 7 in GCSE Biology or 7/7 in Double Award Science and 6 in GCSE Mathematics Business Studies A Merit or grade 5 in GCSE Business Studies (if studied) and 5 in both GCSE English and Mathematics No requirement to have studied Business previously.
-Cannot be studied with Economics Business BTEC Sixth Form entry criteria No requirement to have studied Business previously.
-Cannot be studied with Economics Chemistry Grade 7 in GCSE Chemistry or 7/7 in Double Award Science and 6 in GCSE Mathematics Computing Grade 5 in GCSE Computing or ICT (if studied) and 6 in GCSE Mathematics No requirement to have studied Computing previously.
-Cannot be studied with IT Drama and Theatre Studies Grade 5 in GCSE Drama (if studied) Economics Grade 6 in GCSE Mathematics and English No requirement to have studied Economics previously.
-Cannot be studied with Business English Literature Grade 6 in GCSE English Literature Film Studies Sixth Form entry criteria No requirement to have studied Film Studies previously French Grade 6 in GCSE French Geography Grade 6 in GCSE Geography Health & Social Care BTEC Sixth Form entry criteria Cannot be studied with Sociology L •

-SUBJECT ENTRY CRITERIA ADDITIONAL NOTES History Grade 6 in GCSE History ІТ Sixth Form entry criteria Cannot be studied with Computing Mathematics Grade 7 in GCSE Mathematics Mathematics - Further Grade 8 in GCSE Mathematics A Level Maths should be studied alongside Further Maths Media BTEC Sixth Form entry criteria Music Grade 5 in GCSE Music Professional vocal or instrumental tuition taken Physics Grade 7 in GCSE Physics or 7/7 in Double Award Science and 7 in GCSE Mathematics Politics Sixth Form entry criteria Product Design Grade 5 in GCSE Product Design or Art Psychology Sixth Form entry criteria including grade 6 in Science Sociology Sixth Form entry criteria Cannot be studied with health and Social Care Spanish Grade 6 in GCSE Spanish Sport BTEC Grade 4 at GCSE PE (if studied) plus a 4-4 in Science
+History Grade 6 in GCSE History

+Mathematics Grade 7 in GCSE Mathematics

+Mathematics - Further Grade 8 in GCSE Mathematics A Level Maths should be studied alongside Further Maths

+Media Studies General Sixth Form Entry

+Music Grade 6 in GCSE Music Professional vocal or instrumental tuition taken

+Photography General Entry Criteria

+Physics Grade 7 in GCSE Physics or 7/7 in Double Award Science and 7 in GCSE Mathematics

+Psychology Grade 5 in any GCSE Science

+Sociology General Sixth Form Entry

+Spanish Grade 6 in GCSE Spanish

+Physical Education GCSE PE Grade 6 and 6/6 in Double Award Science or 6 in GCSE Biology